eclipse-arrowhead/core-java-spring/documentation/qos_monitor/sdd/qos_monitor_sdd.md

 * INTERRUPTED_MONITORING_MEASUREMENT

-The "INTERRUPTED_MONITORING_MEASUREMENT" event could precede any other event and it shuld not be followed by any other event.
+The "INTERRUPTED_MONITORING_MEASUREMENT" event could precede any other event and it should not be followed by any other event.

-In order to receive the events invoked by the "qos-icmp-ping" service, the QoS Monitor provide a [notification](https://github.com/arrowhead-f/core-java-spring/blob/qos-monitor-eliminating-icmp4j-dependency/qos-monitor/documentation/QualityOfServiceMonitor-IDD.md#endpoint_post_ping_event_notification) service endpoint.
+In order to receive the events invoked by the "qos-icmp-ping" service, the QoS Monitor provide a [notification](qos-monitor/documentation/QualityOfServiceMonitor-IDD.md#endpoint_post_ping_event_notification) service endpoint.

 <a name="qos_monitor_usecases" />